serveri24h/serveri24h/README.md

 # About me

-I am recently graduated engineer looking for oportunities as a software or data engineer.
+I am recently graduated engineer looking for oportunities in software or data engineering.

 ## Education:
 #### Master of Science || Aalto University || Graduation Date 29.7.2022